 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-The comparison SRI universe is consistent with the Sub-Fund's reference benchmark.
+The SRI comparison universe (monetary universe) is consistent with the Fund's investment strategy.